minte9/mlearning-pages/main/algorithms/decision_trees/readme.md

 The algorithm uses `the features` for learning and generate a tree structure.
 The decision tree can then be used to make `predictions`.

+A decision tree is a `supervised ML algorithm`, for classification and regression models that generates a tree structure that can be used later for predictions.
+    `Node` - a feature (or attribute)
+    `Branch` - a decistion (rule or test)
+    `Leaf` - an outcome (categorical or continuous)

+Algorithm:
+    Calculate `entropy` for dataset
+    `For each` feature:
+        Calculate `entropy for all` categorical values
+        Calculate information gain `for the feature`
+    Find the feture with `maximum` information gain Repeat

 ### References